frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 - Comfort.
 For me, that largely means de-emphasizing the inner index columns.
 - Better support for ambidextrous use of the trackpad or mouses (I use two).
 For example, it should be possible to do things like cut-copy-paste from either hand alone.

 Typing speed and reducing the number of keys on the keyboard are not important goals to me.
+With that said, my layout has now shrunk to 40 keys.

 ### Keyboard configuration

 My Kyria uses all 6 columns on each hand.
-The left side has an OLED, an encoder, and three thumb keys.
-The right side has no OLED or encoder, and four thumb keys.
-The top two thumb keys on each side are not on the board.
+However, the lower inner column keys are absent.
+There are three thumb keys on each side.
+The left side has an OLED and an encoder, while the right side has neither.

-The controller is a Pro Micro and this keymap only just squeezes in.
+The controller is a Pro Micro with 32kB flash.
 Currently this might compile or work properly only on a v1 keyboard.

 ## Layers

-There are a total of 8 layers.
+There are a total of 6 layers.
 The first is the main alpha layer.

 The other layers are activated with either a thumb or pinky.
-All are hold-to-activate.
-However the top corner keys are layer lock keys, which lock the layer on, or release it if it is locked.
-(A locked layer can also be released by pressing the layer key.)
+All are hold-to-activate but the layer can be locked on with the top corner keys.
+Press one of these or the layer key to turn the layer off.

 Layer switching is done with custom code, so that a. shifted and custom keys can be emitted on the tap and b. so that the layer activates immediately for faster access to the keys in the layer.
 See `layer_tap_toggle.c/h`.